KAN-Therm: A Lightweight Battery Thermal Model Using Kolmogorov-Arnold Network: Introduction to KAN-Therm Model

 \subsection{Battery thermal model}

-To generate the battery data for this work, we adopt a lumped parameter thermal model of a cylindrical LIB cell with a cooling system placed at the surface of the cell \cite{lin2014lumped, vyas2022thermal}.
-The governing equations for the core temperature ($T_1$), surface temperature ($T_2$) of the cell and coolant temperature ($T_\infty$) of the cooling system are given by,
+To generate the battery data for this work, we adopt a lumped parameter thermal model of a cylindrical battery cell with a surface cooling system \cite{lin2014lumped, vyas2022thermal}.
+The governing equations for the core temperature $T_1$, surface temperature $T_2$ of the cell, and coolant temperature $T_\infty$ of the cooling system are given by,

-where $R_1$ and $R_2$ are the thermal resistances between battery core and surface and between surface and coolant, respectively, $C_1$, $C_2$ and $C_\infty$ are the heat capacities of the battery material at core, at surface and of cooling system, respectively, $\dot Q_c$ represents cooling power of the cooling system, and $\dot Q$ is the heat generation term.
+where $R_1$ and $R_2$ are the thermal resistances between battery core and surface and between surface and coolant, respectively, $C_1$, $C_2$ and $C_\infty$ are the heat capacities of the battery material at core, at surface and of cooling system, respectively, $\dot Q_c$ represents cooling power of the cooling system, and $\dot Q$ is the battery internal heat generation term. $\dot{Q}$ is related to the electrical behavior of the battery as